jupyterlab/jupyterlab/CONTRIBUTING.md

 ### Using throttling

-Lighthouse reccomends using the system level [`comcast`](https://github.com/tylertreat/comcast) tool to throttle your network connection and emulate different scenarios.
+Lighthouse recommends using the system level [`comcast`](https://github.com/tylertreat/comcast) tool to throttle your network connection and emulate different scenarios.
 First, install that tool:

 ```bash